- Biological activity

-Growth of microorganisms in (drinking) water can present risks to public health and lead to consumer complaints, technical problems and exceedance of legal standards.
+Growth of microorganisms in (drinking) water can present risks to public health and lead to customer complaints, technical problems and exceedance of legal standards.
 Besides making an accurate diagnosis, KWR makes sure that microbial safety can be managed safely.
-This helps the drinking water sector, industry and government in ensuring the effectiveness of their procedures, so that the contamination risks are minimised.
+This helps the drinking water sector, industry and government ensure good procedures with minimal risk.

 Controlling biological activity

 From diagnosis to effective measures

-- Problem analysis of the unwanted effects of biological processes in water systems, like the spread of pathogenic microorganisms.
+- Problem analysis of the unwanted effects of biological processes in water systems, like the spread of pathogenic microorganisms for humans and plants.

 - Definition and testing of management measures against the growth of Legionella pneumophila, Pseudomonas aeruginosa and other pathogens in water environments, with the use of specific KWR-developed detection methods.

-- Optimisation of treatment processes aimed at the production of biologically stable drinking water and at low biological activity in the distribution system.
+- Optimisation of treatment processes aimed at the production of biologically stable water and at low biological activity in the distribution system.

 - Development and application of knowledge regarding the role of mains and installations in unwanted biological activity, in collaboration with the installation branch, i.e., the industries developing and installing water supply systems or networks.

-- Understanding of biofilm growth in water systems in greenhouse horticulture and definition of measures to prevent biofilm growth.
+- Understanding of biofilm growth in water systems in greenhouse horticulture and definition of measures to control biofilm growth.

 Knowledge leads to effective procedures